b-ivanov/user-management-system/README.md

 ## Short task description
 This project is a small user management system.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses the browser local storage ([IdexedDB])(https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to store its data.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses the browser local storage, [IdexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to store its data.
 The data is a list of employees with fields:
+Markup :
 	* first_name - First name of the employee (free text);
 	* last_name - Last name of the employee (free text);
 	* email - Email of the employee (free text);